Zymo-Research/aladdin-shotgun/docs/usage.md

 Note that this value will only be used for PRINSEQ++ if `--shortread_complexityfilter_prinseqplusplus_mode` is set to `entropy`.

 Entropy here corresponds to the amount of sequence variation exists within the read.
-Higher values correspond to more variety, and thus will likely reslut in more specific matching to a taxon's reference genome.
+Higher values correspond to more variety, and thus will likely result in more specific matching to a taxon's reference genome.
 The trade off here is fewer reads (or abundance information) available for having a confident identification.

 > Modifies tool parameter(s):